vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ## Create the connection string

 We need a connection string to connect to our Snowflake database.
-Here's the connection string that we use for our `DISMANTLEDB` database:
+Here's the connection string that we use for our database:

 {% highlight text %}
 Driver=SnowflakeDSIIDriver; Server=VAAHZZD-XF03787.snowflakecomputing.com; UID=zuteilungsreif; PWD=supersecret; Warehouse=COMPUTE_WH; Database=DISMANTLEDB; Schema=PUBLIC; Role=SYSADMIN;
 {% endhighlight %}

-You can use it as a template, and replace the parameters with your own server, UID, etc. To learn more, check out the official [ODBC parameters documentation](https://docs.snowflake.com/en/developer-guide/odbc/odbc-parameters).
+You can use our connection string as a template, and replace the parameters with your own server, UID, etc. To learn more, check out the official [ODBC connection parameters documentation](https://docs.snowflake.com/en/developer-guide/odbc/odbc-parameters).
-The document also explains how to add optional settings like `Authenticator=externalbrowser` or `Tracing=6`, for troubleshooting purposes.
+The document also explains how to add additional settings, like `Authenticator=externalbrowser` or `Tracing=6`, for troubleshooting purposes.
-So keep the docs open while you're configuring the driver and documenting your setup!
+The docs will come in handy, so keep them open while you're configuring the driver and documenting your setup!

 ## Create the ODBC data source